-We’re looking for the games industry’s next generation of leading programmers.
+We’re looking for the next generation of leading games programmers!

-Now in its eleventh year, Search For A Star has helped to showcase some of the best student programmers in the games industry, including several who are now leading their own teams or even running their own studios.
+Search For A Star has helped to showcase some of the best student programmers in the games industry, has directly led to many people getting their first studio job, including several who are now leading their own teams or even running their own studios.

 The programming challenge is split up into three stages, with the first two being open to all entrants.

 - Game Development Project using C++

 - Industry Panel Interview

 You’ll be presented with a set of questions which reflect the code challenges and problems you would expect to be faced with in the games industry.
 It’s not an easy test though and will really challenge your knowledge!